A Little Life

 Everything I Never Told You

 Amazon.com's no. 1 Book of the Year 2014Lydia is the favourite child of Marilyn and James Lee; a girl who inherited her mother's bright blue eyes and her father's jet-black hair.
 Her parents are determined that Lydia will fulfill the dreams they were unable to pursue - in Marilyn's case that her daughter become a doctor rather than a homemaker, in James's case that Lydia be popular at school, a girl with a busy social life and the centre of every party.
 But Lydia is under pressures that have nothing to do with growing up in 1970s small town Ohio.
 Her father is an American born of first-generation Chinese immigrants, and his ethnicity, and hers, make them conspicuous in any setting.
 When Lydia's body is found in the local lake, James is consumed by guilt and sets out on a reckless path that may destroy his marriage.
 Marilyn, devastated and vengeful, is determined to make someone accountable, no matter what the cost.
 Lydia's older brother, Nathan, is convinced that local bad boy Jack is somehow involved.
 But it's the youngest in the family - Hannah - who observes far more than anyone realises and who may be the only one who knows what really happened.
-Everything I Never Told You is a gripping page-turner, about secrets, love, longing, lies and race.
+And if you loved Everything I Never Told You, don't miss Celeste Ng's second novel Little Fires Eveywhere, now available for pre-order

 Buy the Book